No one said it was going to be easy…

 We accept walk-ins and new patients and offer extended hours.

-In the moments following a dental accident, know there are steps you can take to manage pain and perhaps even save a tooth until you arrive at our office.
+In the moments following a dental accident, know that there are steps you can take to manage pain and perhaps even save a tooth until you arrive at our office.

 By their very nature, emergencies are hard to predict.
 Whatever problem you’re having, just come in to see us so we can start helping you.
 Here’s a sample of what we’ve seen—and treated—in our office: